 "'Too bad'?
 'Too bad'?"
 Lorcan darkly laughed and wheeled on him.
 "He sodding snogged me, Potter!"

 Al hung his head and sighed.
 "I was afraid he'd try something too soon…"

 "I knew he liked you.
-I'm Scorpius' best friend."
+I'm Scorpius' best mate.
+I know him best."
 He looked sympathetically at Lorcan.
 "Maybe I should've given you a head's up…"